yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_view.md

 ---

 ## Synopsis
-The `CREATE VIEW` statement creates a new view in a database.
+The `CREATE VIEW` command creates a new view in a database.
 It defines the view name and the (select) statement defining it.

 ## Syntax